The magic behind War Horse’s spectacular puppetry

 “When I speak to audience members,” Aled says, “they’ll say things like, ‘how did you get the eyes to blink?’ and I’ll say, ‘well, they don’t’.
 Or they’ll say ‘but there was a different puppet in the second half when Joey was tired and in the war’.
 No, it’s the same puppet.”

-War Horse is at the Sydney Lyric from February 15 to March 15.
+War Horse is at the Regent Theatre from January 10 to February 8.